AlneX22/My_AltSchool_Journal/README.md

-# 🧠 Altschool Cloud Engineering Journal - Semester 2 (CLE 520)
+# 🧠 Altschool Cloud Engineering Journal

-This repository contains my weekly learning logs for the second semester of the Altschool Cloud Engineering program (Course Code: CLE 520).
+This repository contains my weekly learning logs from the second semester of the Altschool Cloud Engineering program.

 ## 📆 Monthly Folders